P-Roq/war_losses_etl_pipeline/README.md

-# Oryx War Losses - Tracking Daily Infantry Vehicles Losses In The Russo-Ukrainian War
+# Oryx War Losses - The Daily Tracking of Infantry Vehicle Losses In The Russo-Ukrainian War

 An orchestrated data pipeline that pulls data from the web to feed an interactive dashboard.